dotnet/dotNext/docs/features/core/valued.md

 ```

 Internally, Value Delegate is operating in two modes:
 1. _Normal_ mode means that the delegate just holds the pointer to the managed method for subsequent invocations.
-This mode is enabled only if the method passed into Value Delegate is static or instance without implicitly captured first argument (or **this** object).
+This mode is enabled only if the method passed into Value Delegate is static without implicitly captured first argument.
 This is the most profitable mode because the delegate doesn't have any references to the heap.
 1. _Proxy_ mode means that the delegate acts as a wrapper for regular .NET delegate.
-This mode is enabled if the method passed into Value Delegate is abstract or have implicitly captured object.
+This mode is enabled if the method passed into Value Delegate is instance, abstract or have implicitly captured object.
 The delegate holds a reference to the regular .NET delegate allocated on the heap.

 However, _proxy_ mode is not useless and allow to achieve uniformity across API, utilizing both types of delegates:
 ```csharp